kihlh/hmc-win32/README.md

 - **sendKeyboardSequence** Send a sequence of keyboard events
 - **sendKeyT2CSync** Execute t2c script synchronously (a convenient and human-friendly text-based scripting language for simulating keyboard and mouse operations)
 - **sendKeyT2C** Execute t2c script asynchronously
+- **getCursorPos** Get the coordinates of the mouse cursor's current position
+- **hasMouseLeftActivate**: Determine if the left mouse button is pressed.
+- **hasMouseRightActivate**: Determine if the right mouse button is pressed.
+- **hasMouseMiddleActivate**: Determine if the middle mouse button is pressed.
+- **hasMouseBtnActivate**: Determine the overall pressed state of the mouse buttons.

 ### File Links/Shortcuts